 MIMAROPA Region is composed of islands and islets stretching across the warm tropical seas south of Southern Luzon.
-It is made up of the Provinces of Oriental Mindoro, Occidental Mindoro, Marinduque, Romblon, Palawan and the cities of Calapan City and Puerto Princesa City.
-It is also composed of seventy-two (72) municipalities and one thousand four hundred fifty-five (1,455) barangays.
+In terms of land area, the region covers a total of 30,235.79 square kilometers and is divided into 5 provinces, 2 cities, 71 municipalities, and 1,460 barangays.
 Its northernmost tip is bounded by Batangas and Quezon provinces while the southernmost portion by Panay Island and west by South China Sea.
 It has a total land area of 2.74M hectares representing 9% of the country’s land area.

 There are two things that best describe this region, a “food basket” of Southern Luzon and an “eco-tourism hub” of the country.
 If there is anything MIMAROPA can offer the Philippines and the world, is its culture – the oldest of its traditions, the most colorful of its festivals, the richest and most scenic of its natural attractions, and the warmest welcome from its people.